JRRS1982/CV/README.md

 My interest in IT has always been present, I played with circuit boards at sixth form, and went to Farnborough College in 2001 to learn to code, but my career took another path and I spent 10 years in property followed by five in finance.
-While I picked up a lot of transferable skills during this time I did not believe in what I was doing, I enjoyed problem solving in these roles and have come full circle to software development to build a career that I really enjoy.
+While I picked up many transferable skills during this time I did not believe in what I was doing, I was always drawn to problem solving at work and making processes more efficient, which has always been with software.
+I love software development because when you are working on a project you are challenged and tested and are forced to always be learning new technology and languages, I enjoy this challenge and the variety of problems that it brings.

 Please find a hard copy pdf version of my CV [linked here.](https://github.com/JRRS1982/CV/blob/master/JeremySmithResume.pdf)